minprog/platforms/django/lectures/sql/index.md

 ### UPDATE

-We’ve now seen how to add to and search tables, but we may also want to be able update rows of a table that already exist.
+We've now seen how to add to and search tables, but we may also want to be able update rows of a table that already exist.
 We do this using the [UPDATE](https://www.w3schools.com/sql/sql_update.asp) command as shown below.
 As you may have guessed by reading this out loud, the command finds any flights that go from New York to London, and then sets their durations to 430.

     UPDATE flights
         SET duration = 430